-Whatever the theoretical merits of this "fatal circularity" problem in heavily regulated public utilities, it has no legitimate appli. tion to the railroad industry today.
+Whatever the theoretical merits of this "fatal circularity" problem in heavily regulated public utilities, it has no legitimate application to the railroad industry today.
 The problem described in Hope Natural Gas and similar cases arises only when market value (as reflected in the purchase price of assets) is primarily determined by regulatory constraints rather than the competitive process.
-Ex Parte 483, supra, 6 I.C.C.2d at 941; RAPB, Railroad Accounting Principles: Final Report, Vol. II at 46-47 (September 1987); Kalt RVS at 71-72.
+Ex-Parte 483, supra, 6 I.C.C.2d at 941; RAPB, Railroad Accounting Principles: Final Report, Vol. II at 46-47 (September 1987); Kalt RVS at 71-72.
 As the Board has frequently observed, however, railroads with limited exceptions operate in markets that are subject to intense and effective competition.
-Rail rates are established in accordance with demand and market conditions, and few are subject to maximum rate regulation at all.
-Ex Parte 483, supra, 6 I.C.C.2d at 941; Railroad Cosi Recovery Procedures -- Productivity Adjustment, supra, 5 I.C.C.2d at 447; Coal Rate Guidelines, supra, 1 I.C.C.2d at 521-22.
+Supra, 6 I.C.C.2d at 941; Railroad Cost Recovery Procedures - Productivity Adjustment, supra, 5 I.C.C.2d at 447; Coal Rate Guidelines, supra, 1 I.C.C.2d at 521-22.
 Where these conditions exist, the "fatal circularity" problem described in Hope Natural Gas does not arise.
-Sec also Kalt RVS at 71-73.
+See also Kalt RVS at 71-73.
+21 1-73.
+21 1-73.
+23 1-73.
+24 1